What to Do

 - Lock and barricade door if possible, close blinds, cover windows, and hide.
 Stay low.
 Gather near doorway but not in the line of sight upon opening.

 - Hide behind large items (cabinets, desks, etc.).

 - Silence all electronic devices and make sure they won't vibrate.

 - Communicate with police/emergency personnel silently.
-Use text message or social media to tag your location.
+Use text messages or social media to tag your location.
 Put a sign in the window if possible.

 - Remain in place and stay hidden until you have determined that it is safe.
 If someone approaches the door and identifies themselves as a law enforcement officer, do not be tricked into talking back.
 Remain silent until you are able to confirm the authenticity of the claim.

 Fight: How can you distract and/or incapacitate the aggressor?
 Can you work together as a group?

 - Disrupt and/or incapacitate the armed aggressor by acting as aggressively as possible against him/her.